m4fn3/K2ge3Air_docs/README.md

 ## Jailbroken Environment (Including Bootstrap)
 Please add the developer's [repository](https://m4fn3.github.io/repo/index.html) from the link and then install K2ge3Air.
+NathanLR may currently cause some features to not work properly.
+Please disable Injection to LINE and use TrollFools.

 ## TrollStore Environment
 > [!WARNING]